kailash-manasarovar/statement/docs/timeline/2024/july.md

 - Down at the beach, young men come up to me and make references to coffee.
 - In this unusual way, we chat about things that have happened between us, that no one could know unless he told them, or is telling them; private looks we made to each other for example.
 I'm sure it's the trumpet teacher.
 - I feel extremely sexually aroused these last two weeks in July before I leave for Lourdes.
-- It's important to note that I felt no sexual arousal while I was away, it's only when I come back to Denia and stay in my flat that this begins again.
+- It's important to note that I felt no sexual arousal while I was away, it's only when I come back to Dénia and stay in my flat that this begins again.
 - I don't go out much now as it feels so dangerous but I try to go to the beach in the afternoon as there are a lot of people there, tourists.
 - I wear my hiker's camera on these outings.
 - I masturbate and sometimes it feels like the trumpet teacher is in my head while this is happening.